Griffin Gluck: Career

 In 2014, Gluck co-starred as Charlie on the Fox series Red Band Society, in which his character, who is in a coma, is the narrator of the show.
 In March 2015, he was cast in an NBC pilot, Cuckoo, which was not picked for series.

 Gluck had his first film lead role playing Rafe Khatchadorian in the 2016 movie Middle School: The Worst Years of My Life, based on the hit novel by James Patterson.

+In 2019, Gluck joined Netflix fantasy horror series Locke & Key as a series regular and remained on the show for three seasons.